401Repo/data-structures-and-algorithms/challenges/tree/readme.md

 -    ✓ Can return a preorder collection from tree (1 ms)
 -    ✓ Can return a colletion of node values in order from tree (1 ms)
 -    ✓ Can return a collection post order from the tree nodes
+-    ✓ Can find the max val in a binary tree

 ## guide: